rust-lang/rfcs/text/0000-usize-panic-overflow.md

 This builds on RFC 560, which defined the current semantics for integer overflows.
-In many respects I see this as the minimal change to advance towards the world I see as the desired-but-yet-realistic consequence of that RFC - checking for overflow by default everywhere.
+In many respects I see this as the minimal change to advance towards the world I see as the desired-but-not-yet-realistic consequence of that RFC - checking for overflow by default everywhere.

-I'm not aware of any other language which varies i's overflow behavior by type.
+I'm not aware of any other language which varies its overflow behavior by type.
 This suggests that the behavior may be surprising to many users.

 My assessment is that this is balanced by the fact that this would have